 - (1) All of the indebtedness outstanding under our \$20.0 million revolving credit facility is classified as short-term debt.
-As of January 29, 2005, we had no short-term debt, and \$671,000 of letters of credit, outstanding under our revolving credit facility.
+As of July 30, 2005, we had no short-term debt, and \$1,568,000 of letters of credit, outstanding under our revolving credit facility.
 See note 5 to our financial statements included elsewhere in this prospectus.
 In addition, we have substantial obligations under operating leases which are not reflected in the above table.
-See note 9 to our financial statements appearing elsewhere in this prospectus for information as to our obligations under operating leases. - (2) The outstanding share information in the table above excludes: - 1,855,397 shares issuable upon exercise of outstanding options with a weighted average exercise price of \$3.54 per share: - an aggregate of 3,307,297 additional shares available for future awards under our 2004 Option Plan; and - an aggregate of 3,425,000 additional shares that will be initially available for future awards under our 2005 Incentive Plan and our Stock Purchase Plan, plus scheduled annual increases and other potential increases in the number of shares reserved for issuance under the 2005 Incentive Plan.
+See note 9 to our financial statements appearing elsewhere in this prospectus for information as to our obligations under operating leases. - (2) The outstanding share information in the table above excludes: 1,578,327 shares issuable upon exercise of outstanding options with a weighted average exercise price of \$3.87 per share and an aggregate of 3,425,000 additional shares available for future awards under our 2005 Incentive Plan and our Stock Purchase Plan, plus scheduled annual increases and other potential increases in the number of shares available for issuance under our 2005 Incentive Plan.
+During the period from July 31, 2005 through October 1, 2005, we issued a total of 153,997 shares of our common stock upon the exercise of outstanding stock options mentioned in the previous sentence.